RogelioLozano/RogelioLozano.github.io/blog/2024-03-05-mental-meth/index.md

 tags:  [mental methods]
 ---

 To start smoothly, I'll share ideas I consider important to keep in mind when hunting counterexamples and rapidly discard conjectures that will go nowhere when solving difficult logical-constructive problems.
-Almost anyone subconsciously does think in two or three of these approaches, but it is useful to have a reminder of these methods of thinking.
+Almost anyone subconsciously does think in two or three of these approaches, but it I wanted to have a reminder of these methods of thinking.

 - Think small – Start with small examples because they are easier to construct and reason about and allow you to grasp the fundamental ideas that are in the core structure of the problem.